dondon1993/weibo_tianchi_competition/README.md

 Feature extraction for weibo contents are performed by Bert model.

 # Modelling
 I chose Bert model with no particular reasons.
-Mainly because I am more familiar with that and it already has a pretrained Bert for Chinese ready to use.
+Mainly because I am more familiar with it and it already has a pretrained Bert model for Chinese ready to use.
 In fact, most language models nowadays have a multilingual version.
 But from the documentation I learned Chinese one is better for Chinese text while multiligual one needs some pretraining.
 Therefore I decided to start with Chinese Bert.
 Surprisingly implementing a Chinese Bert model is as straightforward as an English Bert model.
 Before I go fancy modelling archtectures, we have to make sure base models are good enough.
 The performance of base models highly depends on feature engineering.
 Therefore besides features I mentioned in feature engineering section, I spent most of my time trying different techniques to train a better Bert language model for this task:
 * Default Bert model + heads for forward, comment and like + weighted mae loss functions
 * Pretrained Bert model + heads for forward, comment and like + weighted mae loss functions
 * Default Bert model + user behavior features & weibo duplicity features + heads for forward, comment and like + weighted mae loss functions